Consistent Manifold Representation for Topological Data Analysis: The unique consistent unweighted graph construction

-The above theorem and conjecture have practical ramifications since (as shown in the previous section) a consistent graph construction will have the same limiting topology as the underlying manifold.
+The theorem and conjecture above have practical ramifications since (as shown in the previous section) a consistent graph construction will have the same limiting topology as the underlying manifold.
 In Examples \ref{ex2} and \ref{ex3} we will empirically illustrate the consistency of the CkNN choice $\rho=q^{-1/m}$ as well as the failure of alternative constructions.

-The unnormalized graph Laplacian is not the only graph Laplacian.
+As a side note, we mention that the unnormalized graph Laplacian is not the only graph Laplacian.
 With the same notation as above, the ``normalized'', or ``random-walk'' graph Laplacian is often defined as $L_{\rm rw} = I - D^{-1}W = D^{-1}L_{\rm un}$, and has the limiting operator

 (see for example \cite{Ting2010,BH14}; the constant $c$ is different from the unnormalized case).
 Note that again $\rho = q^{-1/m}$ is the unique choice leading to a Laplace-Beltrami operator.
 This choice implies that to leading order $D\vec f \approx q\rho^m f = f$, so the corresponding Hilbert space has norm $\vec f\,^\top D \vec f \to_{N\to\infty} \left<f,f\right>_{d\tilde V}$.
 This implies spectral consistency since $L_{\rm rw}\vec f = \lambda \vec f$ is equivalent to $L_{\rm un}\vec f = \lambda D\vec f$, which is related to the functional